 2. Plaque indicating your support and sponsorship of the TdV

-3. Free rider registration(s) ($35 value each) - Gold Sponsor (12 free registrations), Silver Sponsor (8 free registrations) and Bronze Sponsor (4 free registrations)
+3. Free rider registration(s) ($35 value each) - Platinum Sponsor (12 free registrations), Gold Sponsor (8 free registrations) Silver Sponsor (4 free registrations) and Bronze Sponsor (2 free registrations)

 4. Opportunity to set up an info table/booth on the day of the ride if beneficial for your business

 We recommend that you treat your support as a Marketing/Advertising expense for accounting purposes.

 Finally, please complete the “Sponsors Application” found below and return it to the Northville Rotary Club as explained on the application.